BrickMMO/wic/index.markdown

 This student appears to have started the course with existing skills in CSS, GitHub, HTML, and JavaScript).
 The larget increases in self-efficacy were topics taught using the WIC methodology (GitHub and Markdown).
 The self-efficacy in PHP did not change over the course, this is likely due to this student not choosing an Individual or Group Task related to PHP.

 ### Conclusions

+The first case study of integrating Workplace Integrated Classroom into a course resulted in the following benefits:

+**Industry Experience**
+Students received a close to industry experience during their first semester of courses.
+This experience is usually restricted to later on in a program and usually without the direct support of their faculty and fellow students.

+**Learning Experience**
+Students learned skills simply by providing them with opportunity to use them in an industry like environment.
+Student self-efficacy in these topics increased at a rate similar or quicker than topics that were taught in a dedicate course using more traditional teaching methodologies.

+**Attendance**
+During the Winter 2023 semester (before WIC) the acerage attendance in the **Workshops in Web Development** course was 55%.
+However, in the Fall 2023 semester, the average attendance was 91%.